qiaotyqiaoty/Parallel-QIDA/README.md

 ## Tutorial

+1. Put your model .MAT file into `sample` folder

-1. Open `QIDA_Run.m` and change the following user defined constants:
+2. Open `QIDA_Run.m` and change the following user defined constants:

    - Set `src` folder path `DIR_SRC`, where `OpenSees.exe` and `OpenSeesNavigator-pcode-2.5.8` are included
    - Set your model directory `DIR_MODEL`